justincampbell/progress_printer/README.md

 ### Already in a console?

-Progress Printer is in a single with no dependencies, so you're able to copy/paste the entire file into an `irb` session, and then immediately use `ProgressPrinter.new` (see below).
+ProgressPrinter is in a single file with no dependencies, so you're able to copy/paste the entire file into an `irb` session, and then immediately use `ProgressPrinter.new` (see below).
 The raw source to copy is available here:

 [https://raw.githubusercontent.com/justincampbell/progress_printer/master/lib/progress_printer.rb](https://raw.githubusercontent.com/justincampbell/progress_printer/master/lib/progress_printer.rb)